 If you’ve got a cool logo, put it on T-shirts, hoodies, shorts, and gym bags and sell them to your patrons.

 Not only are you providing your clients with something that makes them feel they belong, but it’s also an excellent way to spread your company’s name far and wide.

 While personal training can be very fulfilling, there is no escaping that, for many PTs, earning more money usually means working more hours.

 While you can increase your hourly rate, doing so increases the risk of pricing yourself out of the market.

 If you want your personal training business to grow, taking your income with it, opening a gym could be the best solution.

 That said, starting a gym is not a decision to be taken lightly.

-It comes with a lot of financial and legal responsibilities, but it also gives you the freedom to take control of your career.
+It comes with many financial and legal responsibilities, but it also gives you the freedom to take control of your career.

-Whether you set up a small PT studio so you can offer a more exclusive service to your clients, or build a chrome-plated state-of-the-art fitness palace, gym ownership can be hugely rewarding.
+Whether you set up a small PT studio to offer your clients a more exclusive service or build a chrome-plated state-of-the-art fitness palace, gym ownership can be hugely rewarding.